 As of January, 2015, there are over 22 Hotels / Motels and B & B Lodging options in Kearney.
 Candid User Reviews, Ratings, and Price Comparisons the Kearney Hotels, Motels, and B & B's at Compare prices and Ratings + read what other travelers have to say at TripAdvisor for Kearney, NE.

-We hope this Airport, Crane Viewing Blind Locations, and Area Lodging Info is helpful to those traveling to Nebraska from several states away to View the Sandhill Crane Migration -- from far enough away that they would prefer to fly Vs drive.
+ope this Airport, Crane Viewing Blind Locations, and Area Lodging Info is helpful to those traveling to Nebraska from several states away to View the Sandhill Crane Migration -- from far enough away that they would prefer to fly Vs drive.

 Crane watching Tips & "Etiquette"

-Tip - The Guides and Staff will tell you this + it is in the printed materials, but we noticed some still did not take the warnings seriously.
+TipTip - The Guides and Staff will tell you this + it is in the printed materials, but we noticed some still did not take the warnings seriously.
 Take a jacket if you go on an evening Tour up to one of the Viewing Blinds or if you are watching from a Viewing deck.
 The temperature may quickly drop up to 20 degrees after the sun has gone down - especially if there is a breeze.

-To a listing of several Sandhill Crane Books (Some for Children) with user Ratings Most with 5 Star Customer Ratings on Amazon |
+Most with 5 Star Customer Ratings on Amazon

 Also important - wear dark colored clothing so you won't be spotted as easily by the Cranes -- and remember to turn off your camera flash as it starts to get dark!
-They even recommended putting a piece of black tape over your flash in case you would forget and scare off the Cranes.
+Tips They even recommended putting a piece of black tape over your flash in case you would forget and scare off the Cranes.

 -- Which would make you VERY unpopular with your fellow Crane Viewers!!!